Tyrrrz/route-descriptor/README.md

 ### Routes with optional positional parameters

 Some routes may have positional parameters which are optional.
-They need to be marked with the `?` modifier in the template:
+They need to be marked with the `?` modifier in the path template:

 ```ts
 import { route } from 'route-descriptor';